 off-campus site through a satellite campus or regional partner.

 Explore the study and practice of visual art.
-Develop your creative talents through printmaking, drawing, painting, digital imaging, sculpture, photography and extended media.
+Develop your creative talents through printmaking, drawing, painting, digital imaging, sculpture, photography, performance and extended media.
 Experience an environment that fosters creativity and individual diversity.
 Get a genuine taste of what a professional artist is and does.

 - B.A.
 Four-year - Studio Art